AC Coupled V DC Coupled – Which one is right for you?

 We would recommend where possible the use of DC-coupled batteries on new installations and existing ones if there is no Feed-in tariff.

-Dc Coupled House
+DC Coupled House

 Which choice is best for me if I am receiving FIT payments?